 More information, including links to documents explaining the exemptions and credits, are below.

-Since 2013 Baltimore City has operated a stormwater utility that is funded by property owners in the City.
-The City’s stormwater fees are based on the amount of impervious area on a property.
+Since 2013 Baltimore City has operated a Stormwater utility that is funded by property owners in the City.
+The City’s Stormwater fees are based on the amount of impervious area on a property.
 Impervious surfaces, such as roofs, sidewalks, and driveways, block water from infiltrating the ground.
 They increase runoff to our storm drains, and transport a variety of pollutants to bodies of water.

-The primary expenses paid for with this fee are maintaining, operating, and improving the stormwater management system, and reducing pollutants.
+The primary expenses paid for with this fee are maintaining, operating, and improving the Stormwater management system, and reducing pollutants.
 This includes capital improvements for stormwater management, and operation and maintenance of stormwater management systems and facilities.
 Additional information on how the Stormwater Utility Funds are used can be found in the Financial Assurance Plan and the MS4 Annual Reports.

 Single-family properties are charged one of three rates:

-• Tier 3 properties have more than 1,500 square feet of impervious surface area, and pay $120 per year ($10 each month).
+• Tier 3 properties have more than 1,500 square feet of impervious surface area, and pay $156 per year ($13 each month).

 For more information download the Single Family Property Guidance Document.

 Non-single family properties are billed based on a measure called an Equivalent Residential Unit (ERU), which is the size of the impervious surface area (1,050 square feet) of the median-sized house in the City.
 The larger the impervious surface area of a parcel, the higher the stormwater fee for the property.
-Non-single family properties pay $60 per ERU per year.
+Non-single family properties pay $78 per ERU per year.